Onyx-Protocol/Onyx/docs/protocol/specifications/vm1.md

 ------|-----------------|-----------------------------------------------------
 0xc7  | (∅ → hash)      | 1; [standard memory cost](#standard-memory-cost)

-Pushes the SHA3-256 hash of the transaction's reference data as specified in the Data field of the [transaction header](blockchain.md#transaction-header).
+Pushes the transaction's reference data hash as specified in the Data field of the [transaction header](blockchain.md#transaction-header).

 Fails if executed in the [block context](#block-context).